haryati75/tdd-react-template/README-TECHNICAL.md

 ### 4. Deploy

-Push to the `main` branch and the workflow will:
+Merge a PR into `main` and the workflow will:

 1. Run all tests
 2. Build the project
 3. Deploy to GitHub Pages
 4. Your app will be available at: `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/`

+Note: `main` is protected — avoid direct pushes.
+Use PRs with approvals.
+After deployment, the auto-sync workflow keeps `dev` aligned with `main`.
+See [./.github/workflows/auto-merge-main-to-dev.yml](.github/workflows/auto-merge-main-to-dev.yml) and [README-TECHNICAL.md](README-TECHNICAL.md).

 ### 5. Manual Deployment (Optional)